deweya/chart-repo-pr-action/README.md

 # chart-repo-pr-action
-This action is used to copy local Helm charts to a central Helm chart repository by submitting a PR to the chart repository.
+This action is used to copy Helm charts to a central Helm chart repository by submitting a PR to the chart repository.
 The below diagram depicts the intended usage of this Action.

 ![Diagram of chart-repo-pr-action](./images/chart-repo-pr-action.png)